-- Dec, in coordination with Kenwood Recycling, and Sunrise Sertoma accomplished an advertising campaign concerning the collection of Christmas lighting and extension cords. - Lakeland News on Dec 13th - Christmas tree light program. - Dec, in coordination with Minnesota Power, Brainerd Public Utilities, Crow Wing Power, Lake State Tree Service, Waste Management, Waste Partners, Nisswa Sanitation, Range Disposal, Blue Lakes Disposal, and Northland Arboretum accomplished an advertising campaign concerning the collection of Christmas trees. - Dec, mailing to some local businesses.
-They received the following: - Listing of programs available to assist them in establishing their own waste prevention program. - Questionnaire concerning their willingness to participate in a VSQG and used electronics program.
+- Dec, in coordination with Minnesota Power, Brainerd Public Utilities, Crow Wing Power, Lake State Tree Service, Waste Management, Waste Partners, Nisswa Sanitation, Range Disposal, Blue Lakes Disposal, and Northland Arboretum accomplished an advertising campaign concerning the collection of Christmas trees.

+- Dec, mailing to some local businesses.
+They received the following:

+Listing of programs available to assist them in establishing their own waste prevention program.

+Questionnaire concerning their willingness to participate in a VSQG and used electronics program.

-4.7.1 Coupon
+4.8.1 Coupon

-Starting in 2001, a \$5 coupon for services provided at the Site complex was initiated.
+In 2001, a \$5 coupon for services provided at the Site complex was initiated.
 Labels are obtained through the Auditors' office for the households that paid the County \$15 solid waste assessment.
 The County has one of the largest nonresident ownership populations in Minnesota.
 About 1/3 of the coupons mailed are to these seasonal recreational property owners.
 The rational for this program are: